Development

 # 5. Run type checks, unit tests, Rust check, and contracts check

-yarn verifyIf yarn --version still reports 1.x after enabling Corepack, run commands through Corepack explicitly, for example corepack yarn install and corepack yarn dev.
-Repository scripts and workspace scripts enforce the same package-manager check so contributors hit one Corepack-managed Yarn path.
+yarn verifyIf yarn --version does not report 4.17.1 after enabling Corepack, run commands through Corepack explicitly, for example corepack yarn install and corepack yarn dev.
+Repository scripts and workspace scripts enforce Node.js 26 and the pinned Yarn release through the same toolchain check.

 Documentation Site